tzieba1/octo/docs/disaster-recovery.md

 ### 3. Dependency-Aware Rollback

-The orchestrator ensures dependent services are rolled back in the correct order:
+The octo ensures dependent services are rolled back in the correct order:

 ```python
 # Automatic dependency ordering